s4m98/CRTP/basic-enumeration/general.md

 ```batch
 Get-DomainUser -Identity student1 -Properties * Get-DomainUser -Properties samaccountname,logonCount
 ```
+{% hint style="info" %}
+If the logon count and the bad password count of a user is tending to 0 it might be a decoy account.
+If the password last set of a user was also long back it might be a decoy account.
+{% endhint %}

 ### Search for a particular string in a user’s attributes:
 ```batch
 Get-DomainUser -LDAPFilter "Description=*built*" | Select name,Description